styleguidist/react-docgen-typescript/README.md

 ![Stylesheet example](./stylesheet-example-grid.png "Stylesheet example")

 ## Contributions
-The typescript is pretty complex and there are many different way how to define components and their props that is hard to keep up.
+The typescript is pretty complex and there are many different way how to define components and their props so it's realy hard to support all diferent use cases.
 That means only one thing, contributions are highly welcome.
-Just keep in mind that if possible each PR should also include test for the part it's fixing.
+Just keep in mind that each PR should also include tests for the part it's fixing.

 ## Thanks to contributors